United Nations Principles of Medical Ethics

 The widespread use of torture and other inhuman and usual treatment as an aftereffect of the terrorist incident of 11 September 11 2001, has made the UN Principles of Medical Ethics more relevant.
 What follows is an excerpt from an article by American author and psychiatrist Dr. Robert J. Lifton:

 “There is increasing evidence that US doctors, nurses and medics have been complicit in torture and other illegal procedures in Iraq, Afghanistan and Guantanamo Bay.
 Such medical complicity suggests still another disturbing dimension of this broadening scandal.
 We know that medical personnel have failed to report to higher authorities wounds that were clearly caused by torture and that they have neglected to take steps to interrupt this torture.
 In addition, they have turned over prisoners' medical records to interrogators who could use them to exploit the prisoners' weaknesses or vulnerabilities.
 We have not yet learned the extent of medical involvement in delaying and possibly falsifying the death certificates of prisoners who have been killed by torturers.”

 While condemning the practice of torture in jails, the Executive Director of the Physicians for Human Rights has referred to the lack of effective guidelines for medical professionals dealing with prisoners.
 He has reiterated that efforts must include “a robust examination of guidance provided to health professionals who work in settings where interrogations occur, since it appears that guidance for medical personnel is almost entirely lacking.”

-It is an urgent necessity today for the international community to scrutinize the present legal instruments on the question of ethics on behalf of medical professionals on the one hand and their protection against forceful involvement in torture on the other.
-The 1982 Un Principles of Medical Ethics is non-binding and impotent.
-There is no effective international body to monitor the implementation of this international legal instrument.
-There is an immediate need for its promotion to a binding treaty among nations and an effective monitoring body to this effect.